AviatrixSystems/Docs/HowTos/sfc_faq.rst

 Would your developers like to leverage the Direct Connect to copy files to S3 but you are not sure how to enable them in a secure manner?

+Would your customers need to send data to AWS S3 buckets but you need to apply control to the activities?

 Aviatrix Secure File Copy is a tool that allows your developers to copy files between on-prem
 while enabling you to control which S3 buckets and from where the file can be copied.